dagargo/elektroid/README.md

 RAM               67108944        15037872        52071072     22.41%
 ```

+### Sample commands

 * `ls` or `list-samples`

 It only works for directories.
-Notice that the first column is the file type, the second is the size in MiB (it is the same unit used in the devices although it is showed there as MB), the third is an internal cksum and the fourth is the sample name.
+Notice that the first column is the file type, the second is the size in MiB (it is the same unit used in the devices although it is showed there as MB), the third is an internal cksum and the last one is the sample name.

 ```
 $ elektroid-cli ls 0:/